THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE READ OUR DISCLOSURE FOR MORE INFO.

 After our celebration day in Sydney we took off into the Tasman Sea.
-David’s family wanted to get some real sailing in with us, so we made the day trip to Pittwater.
+David’s family wanted to get some real sailing in with us, so we made the day trip to go cruising in Pittwater.

 The Pittwater area is located just an hour north if Sydney.
 While the whole area is commonly referred to as Pittwater, there are actually multiple waterways.
 The NSW government breaks them down into: